Sexual abuse scandal in the Society of Jesus: Cheverus High School

 On January 15, 2018, the USA Northeast Province of the Society of Jesus released a list Tuesday of 50 priests under its jurisdiction who had been "credibly accused" of sexual misconduct with minors The list includes priests who served in Jesuit high schools and colleges throughout New England, New York and northern New Jersey.
 However, the list only includes ordained Jesuits and does not include some accused people who were affiliated with the Jesuits.
 Seven on the list taught at Cheverus High School in Portland, Maine.
 All but 15 of the Roman Catholic priests on the list are dead, and all of the alleged abuse took place before 1997.

-List of Accused Clergy in Central and Southern United States
+Central and Southern United States

+Look into Cc-19-05279-Bfir details of lawsuits against southern and central provinces.

 On December 7, 2018, the USA Central and Southern Province of the Society of Jesus released a list of 42 priests under its jurisdiction who had allegations of sex abuse.
 The list also includes those from predecessor organizations such as the New Orleans Province, the Missouri Province, and the Independent Region of Puerto Rico of the Society of Jesus.
 Those with credible allegations are either deceased or no longer in active ministry, while 4 who had less credible allegations are still active in the province.